Abhiramikannan/UST-Observability/02_notes.md

                 That’s your target or promise to yourself.
                 If your SLI is lower than your SLO — you’re not meeting your goal.

+    sum(SLI met) / time window >= target %

+        meaning: If you're measuring successful responses in a 30-day period:

+                  Out of 1,000,000 requests, 999,000 were successful →
+                  Your SLI is 99.9%

+                  ✅ So if your SLO is 99.9%, you've met your target.

+    “Try to exceed SLO target, but not by much.”

+        Why not too much?

+        Because if your system is always way better, then maybe your goal is too easy and you're not innovating enough (wasting potential error budget).

+    How to Choose a Good SLO?

+      Don’t try for 100% perfection (it’s unrealistic and costly)

+      Avoid strict “always” or “never” rules

+    Why Does It Matter?
+                Sets priorities

+                        Helps teams (Dev + SRE) know where to focus effort

+                        If you're close to SLO limits, slow down releases and improve reliability

+                Sets user expectations

+                        Customers know what level of performance to expect

 SLA: